Fabric Initialization and Switch Discovery

 • While the switch is in maintenance mode, the Ethernet port module stops propagating the interface related notifications.
 As a result, if the remote switch is rebooted or the fabric link is flapped during this time, the fabric link will not come up afterward unless the switch is manually rebooted (using the acidiag touch clean command), decommissioned, and recommissioned.

 • While the switch is in maintenance mode, CLI 'show' commands on the switch show the front panel ports as being in the up state and the BGP protocol as up and running.
-The interfaces are actually shut and all other adjacencies for BGP are brought down, but the displayed active states allow for debugging.
+The interfaces are actually shut and all other adjacencies for BGP are brought down, but the displayed active states allow you to to debug.

-• For multi-pod / multi-site, IS-IS metric for redistributed routes should be set to less than 63 to minimize the traffic disruption when bringing the node back into the fabric.
+• For multi-pod / multi-site, set the IS-IS metric for redistributed routes to less than 63 to minimize the traffic disruption when bringing the node back into the fabric.
 To set the IS-IS metric for redistributed routes, choose Fabric > Fabric Policies > Pod Policies > IS-IS Policy.

 • Existing GIR supports all Layer 3 traffic diversion.
 With LACP, all the Layer 2 traffic is also diverted to the redundant node.
-Once a node goes into maintenance mode, LACP running on the node immediately informs neighbors that it can no longer be aggregated as part of port-channel.
-All traffic is then diverted to the vPC peer node.
+After a node enters maintenance mode, LACP immediately informs neighboring switches that aggregation is no longer possible in the port-channel.
+Then, all traffic is diverted to the vPC peer node.

-• The following operations are not allowed in maintenance mode:
+• You cannot perform these operations in maintenance mode:

 • Stateful Reload: Restarting the GIR node or its connected peers